jearizaa/Parques_Modificado/README.md

-Progress 3 of the Project - Pal Tinto
-Detailed description of the project - Modified Park Game
+<h1>DETAILED DESCRIPTION OF THE PROJECT - MODIFIED PARCHESSI GAME</h1>

+<h2>AUTHORS: </h2>
-Julian Eduardo Ariza Arevalo
+<p>Julian Eduardo Ariza Arevalo</p>
-Fabian Stiven Abreo Cubides
+<p>Fabian Stiven Abreo Cubides</p>
-Ivonne Nathalia Uribe Lara
+<p>Ivonne Nathalia Uribe Lara</p>

-INTRODUCTION
+<h2>INTRODUCTION</h2>

-The Park is a Colombian board game of medium complexity, adapted from the American board game Parchessi that a In turn, it is adapted from the Indian board game Parchisi, the objective is to take the chips of each player to a common goal, by means of the advance determined by the value of a pair of dice.
-The ladder is a low complexity board game similar to parks, but it has shortcuts and traps that allow a player to advance or delay.
-The parks modified in this project will be essentially a parks with the shortcuts and traps of the ladder game, in turn, each team has a special ability that will allow them to add more strategic character to the game.
+<p>Adapted from the American board game Parchessi, that in turn, it is adapted from the Indian board game Parchisi, the objective is to take the pawns of each player to a common goal, by means of the advance determined by the value of a pair of dice. </p>
+<p>The ladder is a low complexity board game similar to parchessi, but it has shortcuts and traps that allow a player to advance or delay.
+The parchessi modified in this project will be essentially a parchessi board with the shortcuts and traps of the ladder game, additionaly, each team has a special ability that will allow them to add more strategic character to the game.</p>

+<h2>Detailed description: </h2>

-Detailed description: The rules of the game to be implemented are detailed below.
+The rules of the game to be implemented are detailed below.

-The essence of the game is a 4-team park.
+The essence of the game is a 4-player board game.
 The board has the following form: